vivekuppal/transcribe/README.md

 - Response Audio

 ## Response Generation ##
-Response generation requires a paid account with OpenAI API key. **Encouraged**
+Response generation requires a paid account with an OpenAI API key. **Encouraged**

 Wait for some sentences of audio to be transcribed to text prior to starting the continuous response method.